Extraltodeus/DistanceSampler/README.md

 Pros:

  - Less body horror / merged fused people.
-Especially with the "n" variation.
  - Little steps required (4-10, recommanded general use: 7 with beta or AYS)
  - Can sample simple subjects without unconditional prediction (meaning with a CFG scale at 1) with a good quality.